Wayne Holloway-Smith wins National Poetry Competition

 More on the National Poetry Competition and the runners-up are here.

 Listen to Wayne read the winning poem on BBC Radio London's Robert Elms show.
-Click here to listen (availble as a separate 14-minute clip).
+Click here to listen (the full interview is availble as a separate 14-minute clip).

 'A vital book about working class identity' - Andrew McMillan on Alarum, his Winter Guest Selection for the Winter 2017 PBS Bulletin